 - Social Security SS-5 Application Forms

 If your ancestor died after about 1962 and you can find him or her in the Social Security Death Index (SSDI), you can order a copy of the application he or she filled out when they applied for a Social Security Card (SS-5).
-SS-5 forms almost always give place of birth and names of parents, although there may be restrictions and the names of parents may be redacted.
+SS-5 forms usually have place of birth and names of parents, although there may be restrictions and the names of parents may be redacted.